wwatson4506/arduino-goodix/README.md

 # arduino-goodix

-# New Branch created: "arduino-goodix-Teensy4x-MM".
+# New Branch created:
+## Switch to branch "arduino-goodix-Teensy4x-MM" which is GT9271 and Teensy based.

 Arduino goodix touch screen driver